-Parents can get a modification in child support if it has been more than three years since the order was made or last modified, and the monthly amount of the child support order differs by either $100 or 20% from the amount that would have been awarded according to Texas’ child support guidelines.
+When it comes to child support, parents can get a modification in child support if it has been more than three years since the order was made or last modified, and the monthly amount of the child support order differs by either $100 or 20% from the amount that would have been awarded according to Texas’ child support guidelines.

 Contact Wendy L. Hart For Modification Assistance